-Collagen P.I.N. is a method of inducing a controlled micro-injury into the skin’s dermal and epidermal junction.
+Micro-needling is a method of inducing controlled micro-injuries into the skin

 How Does Collagen P.I.N.
 Work?

-A topical serum is applied to clean skin (normally Hyaluronic acid) to help the Collagen P.I.N. micro-needling device glide smoothly across the skin’s surface while creating thousands of micro-channels every second, which helps stimulate the skin’s own natural healing process, while simultaneously delivering Hyaluronic Acid (HA) – the building blocks for healthy new skin.
+A topical serum is applied to clean skin to help the Collagen P.I.N.
+Micro-needling device glide smoothly across the skin’s surface while creating thousands of micro-channels every second.
+These micro- injuries stimulate the skin’s own natural healing process, while simultaneously delivering Hyaluronic Acid – the building block for healthy new skin.

 How Many Treatments Will I Need?

 Typically, we recommend a series of 3-6 total treatments, depending on your skin concerns and the areas of correction.
 Sessions should space 3-4 weeks apart.
 Patients with deep wrinkles, intense sun damage, or heavy scaring usually require 6 or more treatments for optimal results.
 A majority of patients see some results after just one treatment.
 Individual results vary depending on individual skin health and corrections.

 Does the Treatment Hurt?

 Prior to your treatment we apply a topical numbing agent, called Lidocaine, to your skin to make the procedure as comfortable and painless as possible.